MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 The optimization process comprises the following phases that occur sequentially and depend on the specified mode.
 If an optimization run reaches a duration limit, then the compression might not run.

-- **Initialization.** During this phase, the storage volume is scanned to identify redundant blocks of data.
+- **Initialization.** In this phase, the storage volume is scanned to identify redundant blocks of data.

-- **Data deduplication and compression.** During this phase, the redundant blocks are single-instanced and tracked using ReFS block cloning.
-If compression is enabled, blocks are evaluated based on access frequency and compressed if they are not frequently used.
+- **Data deduplication.** In this phase, the redundant blocks are single-instanced and tracked using ReFS block cloning.

+- **Compression.** In this phase, heatmaps are used to identify when a block of data was last used and compresses only unused data.

 ### What happens when the duration limit is reached before the volume is fully optimized?